Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Each teacher will be making a decision that works best for personal situation.
-Please discuss with your teacher.
+Each teacher will be making a decision that works best for their and your personal situation.
+Please discuss options with your teacher.

 Private instruction is available for children and adults at all levels:

 beginner, intermediate and advanced.
 For children enrolled in a